 Learning piano is a tough journey both for the child and the parents.
 It is a journey where you must prepare to invest your all and not turn back during hard times.
 So a passion for music is almost an essential prerequisite to any instrument learning.

-As for my family, my daughter didn’t show signs of exceptional musical talent, nor did she show interests in learning the piano.
+As for my family, my daughter didn’t show signs of exceptional musical talent, nor did she show interest in learning the piano.
 So, I don’t want to put her through what I had been through in life.

-That being said, if one day she discovers an interest in music, I will gladly guide her and support her journey in music and hopefully, she will find more success in life than me.
+That being said, if one day she discovers an interest in music, I will gladly guide her and support her journey in music and hopefully, she will find more success in life than I.

 © Photos by Kida